MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-results.md

 ## Open the investigation details view

-You can open the investigation details view by selecting an item in the Action center, or by selecting an investigation from an incident details page.
+You can open the investigation details view by [selecting an item in the Action center](#select-an-item-in-the-action-center), or by [selecting an investigation from an incident details page](#open-an-investigation-from-an-incident-details-page), as described in the following sections.

 ### Select an item in the Action center